thebrianemory/nfl-top-stories-cli-gem/README.md

 ## Usage

+Run
+  $ .bin/nfl-top-stories

-Run bin/nfl-top-stories and follow the prompts to get your news.
+  from the directory and follow the prompts to get your news.

 ## Development